We thank everyone who attended our

 Viromics Workshop at The Ohio State University, Oct 18-20, 2017

-If you’d like to be notified of future similar events, please contact Matt Sullivan!
+If you’d like to be notified of future similar events, please fill out this form.

 Microbes are now recognized as integral to ecosystem function in the oceans, soils, bioreactors, and humans, but recent evidence suggests microbial roles are strongly influenced by viruses.
 Sequence-based, viral metagenomic (viromic) approaches have transformed the study of viruses in these complex communities.
 This 2.5 day workshop kicks off with a mini-symposium to showcase diverse virome-enabled science and then seeks to introduce graduate students and postdocs to the informatics tools (iVirus and IMG/VR) available to develop biological understanding of viruses from viral and microbial metagenomic datasets.